Quixoty/quixoty-test4.github.io/_posts/2020-08-28-designing with tree bark (part 1).md

   {{ notice-2 | markdownify }}
 </div>

-{% include gallery id="gallery2" caption="Click on the above images for species names and image sources." %}
+{% include gallery id="gallery2" caption="Click or hover over on the above images for species names and image sources." %}

 {% capture notice-3 %}